joker2168/Illumio-ServiceNow-Sync/README.md

 * `illumioMatchField` must either be `name` or `host_name`.
 This is what is used to match to the `serviceNowMatchField`
 * `appField`, `envField`, `locField`, and `roleField` are the ServiceNow fields that map to their respective Illumio labels.
 To have the sync tool ignore a field set it to `""`.
 * Set `loggingOnly` to `true` if you want to run this tool to see what changes *would* happen - no updates will happen in the PCE.
+* To avoid duplicates, the sync tool will make all labels capitalized.

 ## Logging
 Each run will create a log file.
 The file naming convention is `"IllumioServiceNowSync__YYYYMMDD_HHMMSS.log` with the time stamp based on the start of execution.
 Logging captures each entry and the API response status.
 An example output of the logging is below.